First of all, my #SFF novel is available to purchase on Amazon! If you like my writing style, please check it out.

 - Several writing forums have sections for beta readers.
 AbsoluteWrite.com has one for Beta Readers, Mentors, and Writing Buddies.

 - There are also places where you pay for beta readers, e.g. this one.

 Gabriella Michaelis has a blog post about how to find the right beta reader.

 Stage 2 is if and when you get an agent.
 Since I bypassed this stage, I have no insights for it.
 If this changes in the future, I’ll update this section.
 AbsoluteWrite.com has a thread about this stage in the Rejection and Dejection subforum.
 It’s called “The Next Circle Of Hell.”

 Stage 3 is when you finally have a publisher.
 Awesome.
 But don’t expect that your work is done.
 There’s a lot else to do.
 Here’s my chart for this stage.

-Note that my novel is going to be published in January, so everything after that is just speculation.
+Note that when I wrote this post, my novel wasn’t published yet.
+So everything after that was just speculation.